neoclide/coc.nvim/Readme.md

 ## Features

 * Async generate complete items in parallel.
-* Fuzzy match with score by default.
+* Smart case fuzzy match with score by default.
 * Minimal configuration required to work.
 * Works great with `set completeopt=menu,preview`
 * Support `text_edit` and `snippet` described in LSP 2.0.